Transformer for Single Image Super-Resolution: Efficient Super-Resolution Transformer

 \subsection{Lightweight Transformer Backbone (LTB)}

-Recent years, Transformer has made great progress in computer vision task as its strong self\-attention mechanism.
-In SISR, similar image blocks within the image can be used as reference images to each other, so that the texture details of the currenct image block can be restored with reference to other image blocks, which is proper to use Transformer.
+In SISR, similar image blocks within the image can be used as reference images to each other, so that the texture details of the current image block can be restored with reference to other image blocks, which is proper to use Transformer.
 However, previous variants of vision Transformer commonly need heavy GPU memory cost, which hinders the development of Transformer in the vision area.
-In this paper, we propose a lightweight Transformer backbone (LTB), which is composed of efficient Transformer (ET), to capture the long-term dependence of similar local regions in the image at a low computational cost.
+In this paper, we propose a Lightweight Transformer Backbone (LTB).
+LTB is composed of specially designed Efficient Transformers (ETs), which can capture the long-term dependence of similar local regions in the image at a low computational cost.

-\subsubsection{Pre- and Post-processing for ET}
+\subsubsection{\textbf{Pre- and Post-processing for ET}}

-Typically, the standard Transformer takes a 1-D sequence as input, learning the long-distance dependency of the sequence.
+The standard Transformer takes a 1-D sequence as input, learning the long-distance dependency of the sequence.
 However, for the vision task, the input is always a 2-D image.
 The common way to turn a 2-D image into a 1-D sequence is to sort the pixels in the image one by one.
-But this method will lose the unique local correlation of the image, leading to suboptimal performance.
+However, this method will lose the unique local correlation of the image, leading to sub-optimal performance.
 In ViT~\cite{ViT}, the 1-D sequence is generated by non-overlapping block partitioning, which means there is no pixel overlap between each block.
-In this paper, this pre-processing way is eliminated as the experimental result is not good.
-Hence, a novel processing way is proposed to handle the feature map.
+According to our experiments, these pre-processing methods are not suitable for SISR.
+Therefore, a novel processing way is proposed to handle the feature maps.

-To handle the 2-D feature maps for LR images, we use unfolding technique to split the feature maps into patches.
-Each patch is considered as a "word".
-Specifically, the feature map $F_{ori} \in \mathbb{R}^{C\times H\times W}$ are unfolded (by $k\times k$ kernel) into a sequence of patches, i.e., $F_{p_i} \in \mathbb{R}^{k^2\times C}$, $i=\{1,...,N\}$, where $N=H\times W$ is the amount of patches.
-Here, the learnable position embeddings are eliminated for each patch because the "Unfold" operation automatically reflects the position information for each patch.
-It is redundant to add the location embedding.
-Those patches $F_p$ are directly sent to the ET.
-The output of ET has the same shape as the input and we use the "Fold" operation to reconstruct the feature map.
+As shown in Figure~\ref{fig:preprocess}, we use the unfolding technique to split the feature maps into patches and each patch is considered as a ``word".
+Specifically, the feature maps $F_{ori} \in \mathbb{R}^{C\times H\times W}$ are unfolded (by $k\times k$ kernel) into a sequence of patches, i.e., $F_{p_i} \in \mathbb{R}^{k^2\times C}$, $i=\{1,...,N\}$, where $N=H\times W$ is the amount of patches.
+Here, the learnable position embeddings are eliminated for each patch since the ``Unfold" operation automatically reflects the position information for each patch.
+After that, those patches $F_p$ are directly sent to the ET.
+The output of ET has the same shape as the input and we use the ``Fold" operation to reconstruct feature maps.